 As the geologic model and physical evidence was revealed, the maps and stories that have appeared during more than a century could be separated like wheat from chaff.
 The mining district slowly revealed itself, out in the open, at the foot of the Superstition Mountains, with “El Sombrero” in full view, just like the Spanish and Mexican stories told.

-Incredibly, the 2 ridges were indeed found to contain ore, of a type that no one suspected; Volcanogenic Massive Sulfides.
+Incredibly, the 2 ridges were indeed found to contain ore, a type that no one suspected; Volcanogenic Massive Sulfides.

 Below is a Google Earth photo of where the suspected mines are located (so far).
 It is very ironic that one is located about 100 feet from the bench at the end of sidewalk at the Needle Overlook.

-In his book, “The Lost Dutchman Mine of Jacob Waltz”, Dr. Thomas Glover unveils the convincing evidence he found concerning the famed Peraltas and their subsequent massacre.
+In his book, “The Lost Dutchman Mine of Jacob Waltz”, Dr. Thomas Glover unveils the convincing evidence he found concerning the famed Peraltas and their massacre.
 He did this by genealogic research and interviews with descendants of the Peralta mining family.

-During the past 14 years, more than enough evidence has been found by the author to reach the resounding conclusion that the Molly Marie Prospect is the site of the Peralta Mines.
+During the past 14 years, more than enough evidence has been found by the author to reach the conclusion that the Molly Marie Prospect is the site of the Peralta Mines.
 The following pages present the most convincing evidence, and there is much more.